Capri205/OBMapTrim/README.md

 get a count of chunks in each file and make an internal hash of the chunks and a unique identifier for<br>
 every chunk.
 The second pass processes the blocks of each chunk and looks for any of the preserve blocks.<br>
 If there are any, then the chunk in the hash is marked for keeping and all of the chunks in the specified<br>
 radius around it will also be marked for keeping, if not already marked.
+At this point the chunkData.dat<br>
+is created from the hashmap, which can be loaded with the -l option and therefore skipping the first two<br>
+passes.
+Very handy if you want to perform multiple runs of the program to get the map just right.
+The third<br>
-The third and final pass will<br>
-remove the chunk is not marked for keeping based on the hash status.
-If there are no chunks to be retained<br>
+and final pass will remove the chunk if not marked for keeping based on the hash status.
+If there are no<br>
-in the region file, then the file is removed along with any corresponding poi end entity region files,<br>
+chunks to be retained in the region file, then the file is removed along with any corresponding poi end entity<br>
-otherwise the region file is saved to update it with any changes.<br>
+region files, otherwise the region file is saved to update it with any changes.<br>

 <span style="color:red">IMPORTANT</span>: **Make sure you back up your world before running this program!!**<br>
 If any errors are encountered processing region files, then the program will terminate.
 This could leave your<br>